Al Atharlina AL-SHURAFA’ SHRINE CONSERVATION PROJECT - Al Atharlina

 This conservation project comes in parallel to the urban regeneration plan for al-Hattaba prepared by Athar Lina, which proposes the reuse of al-Shurafa’ as the flagship space within a craft and design centre.

-ONGOING Nov 2013 - Apr 2014
+Nov 2013 - Dec 2015

 Conservation and rehabilitation